-The Seminar readings are essential readings for all students.
+The Seminar readings are essential readings.
 Most weeks, the seminar reading will be a full book.
 There are some copies available at the libraries (including the college libraries) but if your budgets allow it you may want to consider purchasing them.
 You could also pool resources with other students in the seminar to share books.